Saranoah/5-Algorithms-That-Shatter-Repair-Reality/README.md

 ### 4. ☠️ **死のグリッド (Shi no Grid) – Death Grid Computing**

-*“Distribute quantum suicide across 1000 nodes—each collapse renders one machine more ‘alive.’”*
+*“Distribute quantum distruction across 1000 nodes—each collapse renders one machine more ‘alive.’”*

 **🔹 Distributed Architecture:**